Seminars and short courses

 This seminar will explore the reasons why exercise is an essential part of the management of persistent pain.
 The physiological benefits of exercise are discussed and practical ways to get started with a regular and flexible exercise routine that works for you.

 Coping with the emotional impact of pain – 1.5 hours

-This seminar will be delivered by a member of the pain psychology team and a pain physiotherapist.
+This seminar will be delivered by a member of the pain psychology team.
 It aims to give you more appreciation of the impact of pain on your life and offer practical strategies for coping with the emotional impact of pain.
 It is not suitable if you are already on the 1:1 waiting list for pain psychology.